tgresearch/JavaScript/files/5차/note.md

 title.addEventListener("click", handleClick);
 ~~~
-///when click then stay blue, can not remove.
+when click then stay blue, can not remove.

-///next will add if else statement
+next will add if else statement